10 Test Review Games and Strategies for Chemistry Teachers

 Game Boards

 I have a board that I use for board games in my classroom.
 You can get it here.
 I have question cards that go with the boards.
 You could adapt this board for an unlimited number of question cards or topics.
 You can have students use coins or other small objects as game pieces, but I love these bingo chips.
-I use them for a lot of other purposes in my classroom, and this is one of them.
+I use them for a lot of other purposes in my classroom.
 So many come in a package, that I don’t mind so much when they fall on the floor and get swept up by the custodian.
 I also laminate these games and cards so they can last forever.
 You can read more about how I laminate my things here

 free printable game board classroom test review